Starfire (Teen Titans): Starfire

-In 2015, Starfire received a self-titled series where she returns to Earth and moves to Key West.
+In 2015, Starfire received a self-titled series in which she returns to Earth and moves to Key West.
 Additionally, she adopts Syl'Khee, a worm-like alien based on Silkie from the Teen Titans animated series.
-She desires to experience a normal human life and appeared to have no interest in heroism or her former life.
-She befriends the local Sheriff, Stella Gomez, who helps her find a place to live and constantly dealt with Kori's naiveté regarding human culture.
+Having given up on heroism, she begins living a normal human life using her nickname of "Kori".
+She befriends the local sheriff, Stella Gomez, who helps her find a place to live and constantly dealt with Kori's naiveté regarding human culture.
 Kori also meets Stella's widowed brother, Sol (who happened to bear a striking resemblance to Dick Grayson), and later began dating him.

-Starfire later meets Atlee, a waitress who is secretly a super-powered woman from a civilization living below the Earth's surface.
+Starfire subsequently meets Atlee, a waitress who is secretly a super-powered woman from a civilization living below the Earth's surface.
 Despite no longer wanting be a hero, trouble continues to find Kori in her new home and she is forced to defend Key West from various threats.